AlphaBu/SDAccel-Tutorials/getting-started-tutorial/lab-1-introduction-to-the-sdaccel-developmentenvironment.md

      >**:pushpin: NOTE:**  To see other performance optimization techniques and methodologies, refer to the  SDAccel Profiling and Optimization Guide ([UG1207](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.2;d=ug1207-sdaccel-optimization-guide.pdf)).

   5. Open the Application Timeline report.
      This report shows the estimated time it takes for the host and kernel to complete the task and provides finer grained information on where bottlenecks can be.
-In this example, it is iterated twice and this timeline shows the kernel is run twice.
 Adding a marker, zooming, and expanding signals can help in identifying bottlenecks.

      ![](./images/timeline_hw.png)